Participant Frequently Asked Questions

 RECOGNITION, JUDGING, AND AWARDS

-Before the hackathon begins, we will post a detailed Judging and Awards Guide on the Space Apps resources page and on your user dashboard.
+For details, please see the Judging and Awards Guide on the Space Apps resources page.

 Will participants get certificates?